jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

 Origin: 265f580 / M22
 Identity History: none
 GitHub Issue: none
-Status: Not started
+Status: In progress

 ##### Summary

-`AA_JAVA_HEAPSIZE` defaults to `1G` in `configure/CONFIG_SITE`, and
+The VM test default for `AA_JAVA_HEAPSIZE` is `256M` in `configure/CONFIG_SITE`.
-`configure/CONFIG_SRC` applies it to both `-Xms` and `-Xmx` through `CATALINA_OPTS`, so each of the four instances commits a gigabyte at start.
+`configure/CONFIG_SRC` applies it to both `-Xms` and `-Xmx` through `CATALINA_OPTS`.
+Four heaps total `4 * 256 MiB = 1 GiB`; four unchanged 256 MiB
+metaspace limits add another 1 GiB.
+The combined 2 GiB is not a cap on total process memory, so native JVM allocations, MariaDB and the OS require additional RAM.
+The installation guide includes the calculation and a 4 GiB VM example.

+The previous 1G heap default meant 4 GiB of heap across the four instances.
-On a 4 GB host running MariaDB beside them the kernel OOM killer removed an instance twice during the ansible-provision archiver-dev run, roughly 2h50m and 4h after install.
-The `CONFIG_SITE` comment already records that the value was sized for a 64 GB server; nothing sizes it to the actual host.
+On a 4 GB host running MariaDB beside them, the kernel OOM killer removed an instance roughly 2h50m and 4h after install.
+The lower value is selected for VM testing.
+An operator report dated 2026-09-22 supplies a passing light-load observation with the 256M override: 10 scalar PVs at 1 Hz each for 20 h 59 min 39 s, without reported OOM or JVM restart.
+This is evidence for that workload, not verification of the changed repository default or larger workloads.

 ##### Scope

 - `configure/CONFIG_SITE`: the `AA_JAVA_HEAPSIZE` default and the comment that
   says how to size it.
-- `configure/CONFIG_SRC`: whether `-Xms` and `-Xmx` should carry the same value, since `-Xms` is what commits the memory up front.
+- `configure/CONFIG_SRC`: retain the shared value for `-Xms` and `-Xmx` and verify that the generated configuration receives both options.
 - `docs/README.install.md`: state the memory the four instances need among the host prerequisites.